Available Now: IOSH Managing Safely Refresher | First Aid at Work Training

 Daily site inspections

-There should be daily site inspections which are carried out by the project manager to make sure that what was completed the previous day is satisfactory and to make sure that the work for the current day is on schedule.
+There should be daily site inspections which are carried out by the Project Manager or the Site Manager to make sure that what was completed the previous day is satisfactory and to make sure that the work for the current day is on schedule and planned in terms of there being the correct documentation (RAMS) and resources in place.
+This type of inspection should also focus on work activities taking place to ensure that agreed safe systems of work (RAMS, Work Permits, Isolation Procedures etc) are being adhered to.

 Health and Safety Inspections